Start a conversation

 The archaeological site of Sacsayhuaman is located 2 kilometers north of the Main Square of the Cusco.
 It is located at 3,700m/ 12 ,142 ft above sea level.

 It extends over an area of more than 3 thousand hectares, on a hill surrounded by mountains.
-The place has beautiful landscapes with abundant flora and fauna ( llamas and falcons stand out).
+The surrounds have beautiful landscapes with abundant flora and fauna ( llamas and falcons stand out).

 What does Sacsayhuaman mean?